w3c/wai-policies-prototype/_policies/australia.md

     ministries:
       - title: Minister of Finance
     scope: gov
-    webonly: yes # other values: yes
+    webonly: no # other values: yes
     standard: EN301549 # URL, additional text, like “, which includes WCAG 2.0 verbatim without modifications for Web content, and WCAG 2.0 as interpreted by WCAG2ICT for non-Web documentation and software.” is taken programatically from the standards.yaml document in _data to avoid different text for the same content.
     documents:
       - title: Announcement from Minister of Finance to use EN 301 549 standard as ICT procurement standard